Back to Blog

 TablePlus supports the databases most developers actually use:

-Coverage isn't as broad as DBeaver, but if you're working with mainstream databases, TablePlus has you covered.
+Coverage is not as broad as DBeaver, but if you are working with mainstream databases, TablePlus has you covered.

 Key Features